rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/1-setup/Readme.md

 The first step is to introduce a reactive state to our component by using the `RxState` class.
 This can be done either through inheritance, which means we extend the state service; or through composition, in which case we inject the service into the constructor and add the service to the component's `providers` section.

-In this tutorial, we will simply extend the service.
+In this case, we will simply extend the service.
-One distinct feature of this method, which is both its benefit and disadvantage, is that we can directly access the service's API using `this`.
+One distinct feature of this method, which is both its benefit and disadvantage, is that we can directly access the service's API using `this` (e.g., `this.select('prop')`.)
-e.g. `this.select('prop')`.

 To this end, we have to extend our class and use the already existing `ComponentState` interface (see [setup.start.component.ts] [setup.start.component.ts].)